How to Grow Lavender Indoors

 Propagating Lavender: How to Clone from a Stem Cutting

-3. Wait 14-28 days for a few ½ inch roots to form and carefully transplant into it final container
+3. Wait 14-28 days for a few ½ inch roots to form and carefully transplant into the final container.

 How to Transplant Lavender